Your shopping cart is empty

 History of Jade

 Jade mines in China have long been depleted, but the association and love for this stone endures with the Chinese.
 Jade is also found in Burma, Central America, Brazil, Canada and India.
-Although prized by other civilisations as well as the Chinese, no other culture can rival China for the richness and intricacy of the jade rings, bracelets, beads and pendants found there.
+Although prized by other civilizations as well as the Chinese, no other culture can rival China for the richness and intricacy of the jade rings, bracelets, beads and pendants found there.

 The Chinese have been working jade since the Neolithic period, to the present.
 Discs and tubes made of jade found in Neolithic Chinese graves are the earliest indication of this stone’s association with the otherworldly.
-By 200 B.C., when the Book of Songs was written during the Zhou dynasty, the stone was established as an aid to immortality.
+By 200 B.C., when the Book of Songs was written during the Zhou Dynasty, the stone was established as an aid to immortality.
 It would continue to be used in burial rituals well into the Han Dynasty.